lovebrew/lovebrew.github.io/faq.md

 ### Can I run my LÖVE game on this?

 Running your game without any changes is possible, but it's recommended to currently use LÖVE Potion to make games from the ground up.<br>
-Take a look at [compatability](compatability) and the API reference on the sidebar to see what may need changing.
+Take a look at [compatibility](compatibility) and the API reference on the sidebar to see what may need changing.

 ### Can I help?